awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pool-instance-lifecycle.md

 ¹ This state varies based on the warm pool's pool state setting\.
 If the pool state is set to `Running`, then this state is `Warmed:Running` instead\.
 If the pool state is set to `Hibernated`, then this state is `Warmed:Hibernated` instead\.

 When you add lifecycle hooks, consider the following:
-+ When you create a warm pool, Amazon EC2 Auto Scaling launches and then puts one or more instances into a wait state \(`Warmed:Pending:Wait`\) before the instances transition into the `Warmed:Stopped`, `Warmed:Running`, or `Warmed:Hibernated` state\.
++ When a lifecycle hook is configured for the `autoscaling:EC2_INSTANCE_LAUNCHING` lifecycle action, a newly launched instance first pauses to perform a custom action when it reaches the `Warmed:Pending:Wait` state, and then again when the instance restarts and reaches the `Pending:Wait` state\.
-+ When your Auto Scaling group scales out, Amazon EC2 Auto Scaling puts one or more warm pool instances into a wait state \(`Pending:Wait`\) before the instances transition into the `InService` state\.
++ When a lifecycle hook is configured for the `EC2_INSTANCE_TERMINATING` lifecycle action, a terminating instance pauses to perform a custom action when it reaches the `Terminating:Wait` state\.
+However, if you specify an instance reuse policy to return instances to the warm pool on scale in instead of terminating them, then an instance that is returning to the warm pool pauses to perform a custom action at the `Warmed:Pending:Wait` state\.
 + If the demand on your application depletes the warm pool, Amazon EC2 Auto Scaling can launch instances directly into the Auto Scaling group as long as the group isn't at its maximum capacity yet\.
-If the instances launch directly into the group, they are only put in the `Pending:Wait` state before they transition into the `InService` state\.
+If the instances launch directly into the group, they are only paused to perform a custom action at the `Pending:Wait` state\.
-+ If you create a termination lifecycle hook, and you specify an instance reuse policy to return instances to the warm pool on scale in instead of terminating them, then instances that are returning to the warm pool are put in the `Warmed:Pending:Wait` state before they transition into the `Warmed:Stopped`, `Warmed:Running`, or `Warmed:Hibernated` state\.
++ To control how long an instance stays in a wait state before it transitions to the next state, configure your custom action to use the complete\-lifecycle\-action command\.
+With lifecycle hooks, instances remain in a wait state either until you notify Amazon EC2 Auto Scaling that the specified lifecycle action is complete, or until the timeout period ends \(one hour by default\)\.

-When instances reach a wait state, Amazon EC2 Auto Scaling sends a notification that includes the origin and the destination\.
+When instances reach a wait state, Amazon EC2 Auto Scaling sends a notification\.
+Examples of these notifications are available in the EventBridge section of this guide\.
+For more information, see [Warm pool event types and patterns](warm-pools-eventbridge-events.md)\.

 ## Supported notification targets<a name="warm-pools-supported-notification-targets"></a>